Why oven temperature matters

 And it's not just built-in ovens you need to worry about.
-We've also found freestanding cookers that struggle to maintain the right temperature.
-In fact, 17% of all the ovens and cookers we tested in 2015 overheated by 20°C or more.
+We've also found cookers which have ovens that struggle to maintain the right temperature.
 So it's worth checking our freestanding cooker reviews or range cooker reviews before you buy to ensure you get a model that cooks to perfection.

 How to make your bakes great

 There are many variables that can potentially affect the outcome of your bakes, from the ingredients you use to the temperature and humidity of your kitchen.
 Some things you can't control, but using an oven that accurately maintains the right temperature is a great starting point.
 Here are a few tips to stack the odds in your favour for results worthy of the Great British Bake Off.

 Don’t open the oven door This can spell disaster for sensitive dishes such as soufflés, and delicate sponges don’t appreciate it either.
 Our reviews highlight which ovens have great visibility through the door, so you can keep an eye on your bakes without compromising their rise.

 Don’t overfill the oven While some ovens are better than others at spreading heat evenly and supplying your food with enough heat, this is a greater challenge if the oven is overloaded.
 Generally speaking, cooking on any more than two levels risks poorer results.

 Measure ingredients carefully While it can be tempting to guess quantities if you're in a hurry, this is risky.
 The ratios for butter, sugar and flour are best stuck to in order to maximise your chances of good baking results.